oracle/docker-images/GraalVM/README.md

 ## Learn more

-The COPYRIGHT, LICENSE and README files for those languages are in the `./language` folder of this distribution.
+The COPYRIGHT, LICENSE and README files for those languages are in the `/opt/graalvm-0.22/language` folder of this image.

 You can learn more about GraalVM on Oracle Technology Network [here](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index.html).